 Caribbean reef sharks are everywhere in the Keys, but they are relatively harmless.
-However, the bull shark is a very aggressive shark, and they can also be found in waters of the Florida Keys.
+However, the bull shark is a very aggressive shark, and it can also be found in the waters of the Florida Keys.
 If you keep your distance and don’t mess with them they will rarely mess with you.

 Snorkel & Dive with Professionals

-Unless you know the waters where you’ll be snorkeling intimately and have snorkeled there many times, our suggestion is to always go with a professional snorkel company –
+Unless you intimately know the waters where you’ll be snorkeling and have snorkeled there many times, our suggestion is to always go with a professional snorkel company.

-If you want to learn to dive on your Keys vacation, try a dive resort like Amy Slate’s Amoray Dive Resort, or for a more luxury stay, Hawks Cay Resort on Duck Key is fabulous.
+If you want to learn to dive on your vacation, try a dive resort like Amy Slate’s Amoray Dive Resort, or for a more luxury stay, Hawks Cay Resort on Duck Key is fabulous.
 For an immersive experience, Looe Key Reef Resort is a great choice and is one of the most affordable motels in the Florida Keys.

 Where isn’t the best place to go snorkeling in the Florida Keys?
 Tropical Travel Girl, Debbra Dunning Brouillette has a special connection to Looe Key.
 Jim and I love Fort Jefferson in the Dry Tortugas and John Pennekamp State Park.
 So if you ask where the best place to go snorkeling (or diving) in the Keys is, you’ll get a different answer every time.

 Key West is regarded as the most popular place to snorkel as it is best known, however, there are plenty of other keys with amazing snorkeling spots just waiting to be explored!